Dental Crown Silver Spring, MD

 Are dental crowns permanent?

 We consider crowns a permanent dental treatment.
-With proper oral hygiene and biannual dental checkups, your permanent crown should last for many years.
+Your permanent crown should last many years with proper oral hygiene and biannual dental checkups.
 They can help repair small teeth, misshapen teeth, and cracked or broken teeth.
 Dental crowns can also help to strengthen a tooth after a root canal or to cover a dental implant.

 Are same-day dental crowns better than traditional crowns?